Accountant Southend

 Advice for Freelancers and Contractors

 If you’re new to bookkeeping and accounting, and are thinking about becoming a limited company, consider using a chartered accountant to stay on top of your company’s finances.
 Not only does this reduce your administrative duties, letting you get back to running your business, but it ensures compliance with UK tax regulations and accurate submissions to HMRC.
+Many contractors choose this path when setting up a limited company for contracting UK as it offers both credibility and tax efficiency.

 Check out our page on Limited Companies for more information.